-As our logo illustrates, we believe a strong foundation is needed to support and sustain growth.
+We believe a strong foundation is needed to support and sustain growth.
 Everything we do in our heart-based work – our very essence – is rooted in this philosophy.

 We are providing a strong foundation so our diverse community of facilitators, clients, supporters and partners can continue to branch out and spread its impact across the world.
 This cannot happen without your support.

-Help us pursue and fulfil our mission to unlock the knowledge and capabilities of autistic individuals and enable them to participate in the life they choose.
+We invite you to help us pursue and fulfil our mission to unlock the knowledge and capabilities of autistic individuals and enable them to participate in the life they choose.

 Ron Davis Autism Foundation Board Members